Sarah Neumann

 ARTIST BIO

-Sarah is a photographer and MSc.
-Candidate in Geography at the University of Calgary.
-With a background in Environmental Science, her work explores the intersections of environment and performance, most often through analog photography.
-She is passionate about visual storytelling as a tool to make science more accessible, creating images that connect contemporary research with human experience.
-Alongside her academic and artistic practice, Sarah is also a figure skating coach, musician, and theatre artist.
+Sarah is a Calgary-based photographer with a background in Environmental Science and Geography.
+Her work explores the intersections of nature and performance, most often through analog techniques.
+She is passionate about visual storytelling as a tool to make science more accessible, creating images that connect contemporary research questions with human experience.
+Sarah is also a figure skating coach, musician, and theatre artist.
 These experiences continue to inform her interest in performance and human connection within her photography.

 PROJECT STATEMENT